 Our in-house 3D printer was utilised to quickly produce development parts before taking the finalised component designs to machined parts.
 The final design incorporated as many Sorion off the shelf parts as possible to keep costs and lead times to a minimum.
 Therefore we were able to achieve the best performance in terms of reliability, small space requirements and speed, giving the fastest cycle time possible.

 The customer’s requirements changed during the project, but we had the flexibility and the expertise to be able to quickly and efficiently adapt.

-The test equipment is designed to test thousands of units per day and be rugged enough to outlast the unit’s estimated production lifecycle.
+The equipment is designed to test thousands of units per day and be rugged enough to outlast the unit’s estimated production lifecycle.

 The results of each test cycle are communicated back to our Orion database which, via a web browser, allows for bespoke quality assurance and performance reports to be produced.